Pretty Petits Fours Recipe

 - 3 to 4 tablespoons milk

-- 1. In a large bowl, cream the butter, shortening and sugar until light and fluffy.
+- 1. In a large mixing bowl, cream the butter, shortening and sugar.
 Beat in vanilla.
-Combine the flour, baking powder and salt; add to creamed mixture alternately with milk, beating well after each addition.
-In a small bowl, beat egg whites until soft peaks form; gently fold into batter.
+Combine the flour, baking powder and salt add to creamed mixture alternately with milk.
+In a small mixing bowl, beat egg whites until soft peaks form; gently fold into batter.

 - 2. Pour into a greased 9-in. square baking pan.
 Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

-- 5. For frosting, in a small bowl, cream the butter, shortening and vanilla.
+- 5. For frosting, in a mixing bowl, cream butter, shortening and vanilla.
 Beat in confectioners' sugar and enough milk to achieve desired consistency.
 Place 1/2 cup each in two bowls; tint one pink and one green.